 I admire her greatly for going to her cousin’s bedside despite her husband forbidding her to do so.
 It was something she needed to do as a decent human being, something she needed to do for herself and her beloved cousin as he lay dying.
 But, to turn the final page and discover that she is on her way back to Rome, back to Osmond, is quite alarming.
 Does she feel she has no other choice?
 Is she imprisoned not only by her husband, but by the social mores of her time?
 If there was any help to be had by being independently wealthy, now would be the time to claim those favors.
 For inheriting a fortune has been of no help whatsoever to her life thus far.

-Tell us what you think, JoAnn, Audrey and Helen.
-Arti has put up a wonderful post on Ripple Effects, and I would love to continue a discussion with any thoughts I may have missed.
+Tell us what you think, JoAnn, Audrey, Helen and Jillian.
+Arti has put up a wonderful post on Ripple Effects, and Lisbeth has put up a lovely post on The Content Reader.
+I would love to continue a discussion with any thoughts I may have missed.